 A lot can happen in 80 years.
 Dreams can come true beyond the dreamers’ wildest imaginings.
 A 38-acre farm can become a 175-acre campus.
 An old brick house can become a college with 60 buildings and state-of-the-art facilities.
-A half-dozen professors can swell to a full-time faculty of over 200, and 90 students taking a handful of courses can grow into 3,000 men and women pursuing undergraduate and graduate degrees in 31 majors and 80-plus minors and certificate programs.
+A half-dozen professors can swell to a full-time faculty of over 200, and 90 students taking a handful of courses can grow into 3,000 men and women pursuing undergraduate and graduate degrees.
 A lot can happen in 80 years, and a lot did happen in an Albany, New York suburb where seven Franciscan friars opened a Catholic college for men in September of 1937.

 A Gamble Pays Off

 The United States was still reeling from the Great Depression, and the storm clouds of the Second World War were looming on the horizon.
 It hardly seemed the time to embark on a risky new venture.
 Yet, the Franciscans of Holy Name Province were willing to take the risk.
 Fr.
 Thomas Plassmann, OFM, President of St. Bonaventure College, sent seven friars from his faculty to establish a satellite campus in the New York State Capital Region.
 They purchased the Garrett estate in Loudonville and converted the family home into classrooms, offices and living space for the friar community.
 When twice the number of registered students showed up on opening day, the old farmhouse became so crowded that the friars had to teach some of their classes in a stairwell.
 It wasn’t long before they broke ground for a new academic building.